I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usbcamdi/nf-usbcamdi-usbcamd-selectalternateinterface.md

 <p> </p>

 ## -remarks
 <p>On successful completion, the structure pointed to by the <i>RequestInterface</i> argument is filled in with the information from the SELECT_INTERFACE USB bus driver request.</p>

 <p>This function is typically called by a camera minidriver in response to a request to allocate or free bandwidth.
 This function should not be called when any video streams in the minidriver are open and/or actively streaming data.</p>

-<p>On successful completion, the structure pointed to by the <i>RequestInterface</i> argument is filled in with the information from the SELECT_INTERFACE USB bus driver request.</p>

-<p>This function is typically called by a camera minidriver in response to a request to allocate or free bandwidth.
-This function should not be called when any video streams in the minidriver are open and/or actively streaming data.</p>